 3i also endorsed the voluntary code which resulted in the “Guidelines for Disclosure and Transparency in Private Equity”, which was published in November 2007.

-The 3i portfolio company which met the criteria set out in the guidelines, and included in the ninth annual report, was Osprey (Anglian Water Group) within the 3i Infrastructure plc portfolio.
+The only 3i portfolio companies which met the criteria set out in the guidelines and were included in the ninth annual report were Anglian Water Group (held principally within the 3i Infrastructure plc portfolio) and Infinis, acquired by 3i Infrastructure plc during the financial year.